Mount Olympus: Emergency refuges

 The official list of the refuges at Mount Olympus is maintained by the Olympus National Park Management Agency.

 Coin

 Mount Olympus and the national Park around it were selected as the main motif for the Greek National Park Olympus commemorative coin, minted in 2005.
 On the reverse, the War of the Titans on Mount Olympus is portrayed along with flowering branches on the lower part of the coin.
 Above the scene is written, in Greek, "National Park Olympus".

-Digital library

-Olympus Alpine Biblioteca was created to collect and share digital content of accessible non-profit/non-commodity information about climbing history of Mount Olympus.
-A collection of bibliographic information, digitized pages of rare books and recent publications are freely available to the visitor for online distribution, research, study, copy and use.
-Currently the archive has approximately 300 titles and over 150 ebooks for research and monthly updated.